Reading aloud helps children acquire early language

 - Reading aloud is widely recognized as the single most important

-activity leading to literacy acquisition.
+activity leading to language development.
 Among other things,

 reading aloud builds word-sound awareness in children, a potent